Surgical Procedures: Surgery and Staging for Lip and Oral Cancer

 Procedures: These may include:

-- Biopsy: A biopsy takes cells from the cancer, or a piece of the cancer, to see what type of cancer it is and how it behaves.
+- Biopsy: A biopsy takes cells from the cancer, or a piece of the cancer, to see what type of cancer it is and how it acts.
 A doctor called a pathologist looks at the sample under a microscope.

 Surgical Procedures Used for Oral Cancer

-- Neck Dissection: neck tissue and lymph nodes are removed.
+- Neck Dissection: Neck tissue and lymph nodes are removed.

 Note: A tracheostomy and feeding tube may be needed depending on the surgery you have.

 What are the risks of surgery to treat lip and oral cancer?